MohammedSardarSaajit4488/User-Feedback-System-Lia-Plus/README.md

-# 🧠 User-Feedback-System-lia-plus - Full Stack App
+# 🧠 User-Feedback-System - Full Stack App
 ✨ Full-stack feedback system built using React, Node.js, Express, and MongoDB for Lia Plus SDE1 technical assignment.

 A professional full-stack feedback system built using **React**, **Node.js**, **Express**, and **MongoDB**.
 Users can submit feedback, view previous submissions, and categorize them into suggestions, bugs, or feature requests — all in a modern, responsive UI.